nehat09/flask-app-example/README.md

 # flask-app-example

 `flask-app-example` is a prototype for creating a REST API using Flask.
-It includes writing the API code, writing tests with Test Driven Development and how to build and test the code.
+This includes the API server, database connection to SQLite local database, tests and configuration for development and test run.

+The API is designed to save a "Book" defined by `ID, Name, Author` as:

+`GET /api/books` - returns all books in database
+`POST /api/books` with JSON `{'name': '<bookname>', 'author': '<authorname>'}` - saves a Book record to database

 ## Install